mike-uffelman/art-prints/README.md

 ## About The Project

---> brief discussion about the application
-This is an abbreviated e-commerce website built to mimick the user experience of an e-commerce website, up to cart checkout.
+This application is built to mimick the user experience of an e-commerce website from searching/browsing products to product review and selection, to cart review/edit (no checkout implemented).

 --> built using